SommerAntje/sommerantje.github.io/contents/de/blog/deploy-nuxt-app-to-github-pages.md

 description: |
   Deploy a nuxt app to GitHub Pages by creating a workflow through GitHub actions and serve your website from a custom domain
 ---
-Given you want to host a web application made with nuxt.js that includes a blog, which dynamically requests each post to GitHub and creates a static version in the build (pre-rendering SPA) - that also should be served from a custom domain other than the default github.io preset.

-This blog post documents the steps needed to be exectued in order to deploy such a web app to GitHub Pages.
+This blog post documents the steps needed to be exectued in order to deploy a nuxt app (pre-rendering SPA) as static site generator to GitHub Pages and how to serve it as a website from a custom domain.
 ## Technologies that I've been using

-- A pre-rendering SPA _nuxt.js, vue.js and markdown_
+- Website and blog built with _nuxt.js, vue.js and markdown_ (pre-rendering SPA)
 - GitHub Pages
 - [Paeceiris GitHub Actions](https://github.com/peaceiris/actions-gh-pages)
-- DNS configurations
+- DNS and CNAME configurations

 ## Create a User Page Site on GitHub Pages